anibalguijarro/Spring-Boot-Project/README.md

 ## Inspiration

-This project is based on the tutorial from Amigoscode:
+This project is based on the tutorial from "Amigoscode":
 [Building a REST API with Java and Spring Boot](https://www.youtube.com/watch?v=Cw0J6jYJtzw)